SergeDmi/LimeSurf/README.md

 ### Compiling LimeSurf

 LimeSurf compiled succesfully with gcc, clang and icc (see [CMakeLists.txt](CMakeLists.txt)).
-Fastest executable was found to be with gcc.
-Thanks gcc devs for the amazing work !
+Fastest executable was found to be with gcc, untill clang caught up.
+So use your favorite (icc seems really slow though).
+Thanks gcc & llvm devs for the amazing work !

 # Serge Dmitrieff -- http://biophysics.fr